mysociety/alaveteli/docs/installing/next_steps.md

 * You should receive the request email - try replying to it.
 Your response email should appear in Alaveteli.
 Not working?
 Take a look at our [troubleshooting tips]({{ site.baseurl}}docs/installing/manual_install/#troubleshooting).
 If that doesn't sort it out, [get in touch]({{ site.baseurl}}community/) on the project mailing list or IRC for help.

+## Import Public Authorities

+Alaveteli can import a list of public authorities and their contact email addresses from a CSV file.

+You can find the uploader in under the "Authorities" tab of the admin section, or go straight to `/admin/body/import_csv`.

 ## Start thinking about customising Alaveteli

 Check out [our guide]({{ site.baseurl}}docs/customising/).